Software development metrics: to rely on your projections with confidence

 Measure, stabilize and forecast

 Using a tracking tool can give you continuous visibility into different elements of a software project.
-In Axify's case, it's your processes, development activities, collaboration and team morale.
+In Axify's case, it's your software engineering processes, development activities, collaboration on items and team morale.
 Why these elements?
-Various concepts and frameworks form the basis of the platform, including the SPACE framework, which names these elements among those that drive better software delivery performance and, therefore, better organizational performance.
+Various frameworks form the basis of the platform, including the SPACE framework, which names these elements among those that drive better software delivery performance and, therefore, better organizational performance.

 Measuring the elements that impact your workflow will allow you to analyze your delivery strategy to work on your stability.
 For example, a stable team prioritizes work in progress (WIP) to reduce the number of competing tasks.
 As a result, active collaboration on these tasks will increase and improve, reducing the wait time at each step.
 In addition, observing the right metrics allows you to quickly identify bottlenecks to deliver more value to your customers.
 The result?
 A smooth and continuous delivery flow.